RoryCSCI120/FinalProject/README.md

 ### Data

-This study will utilize a combination of vector and raster data for the city of Worcester, Massachusetts.
+This study utilizes a combination of vector and raster data for the city of Worcester, Massachusetts.

 #### Sources:
 Vector Layers: